-- 6. Stop RTI Routing Service by pressing Ctrl-c. - 7.
+- 6. Stop Routing Service by pressing Ctrl-c. - 7.
 To see how this example is configured, review the contents of example/shapes/ topic_bridge_w_transf1.xml. - 8.
 Try changing the transformation to assign the output shapesize to the input x.

-4.4 Example 4 - Transforming the Data's Type and Topic with the Assignment Transformation
+4.4 Example 4 - Transforming the Data's Type and Topic with an Assignment Transformation

 This example shows how to transform the data topic and type.
-We will use the rtiddsspy utility from RTI Data Distribution Service to verify the result.
+We will use the rtiddsspy utility from Connext to verify the result.

-- 1. Start RTI Shapes Demo on domain 0 (the default domain).
-We'll call this the Publishing Demo. - 2.
-Start RTI Routing Service by entering the following in a command shell:
+1. Start Shapes Demo.
+Its Configuration dialog will pop up automatically.
+Keep the default settings as they are and click Start.
+We'll call this the Publishing Demo.
+It uses domain ID 0.

+2. Start Routing Service by entering the following in a command shell:

 '''

-cd <installation directory for RTI Routing Service>
+cd <installation directory for Routing Service>

 scripts/rtiroutingservice \

--cfgFile example/shapes/topic_bridge_w_transf2.xml \
+-cfgFile example/shapes/topic_bridge_w_transf2.xml -cfgName example

 '''

 - 3. In the Publishing Demo (domain 0), publish some Squares. - 4.
-We will use the rtiddsspy utility from RTI Data Distribution Service to verify the transformation of the data topic and type.
-If you have the RTI Data Distribution Service middleware libraries and utilities installed, run these commands:
+We will use the rtiddsspy utility to verify the transformation of the data topic and type.
+If you have the Connext Core Libraries and Utilities installed, run these commands: